anl-cyberscience/LQMToolset/docs/configure.md

 #### Device Setup and Configuration
 LQMT authenticates using Splunk's token-based authentication endpoint.
 This requires you to provide a username and password.
-It is recommended that you create a new role specifically for rest api usage as well as a new user that belongs to this role.
-Having a specific user and role just for REST api access will make auditing your rest api usage much easier.
+It is recommended that you create a new role specifically for REST API usage as well as a new user that belongs to this role.
+Having a specific user and role just for REST API access will make auditing your REST API usage much easier.

 ##### Role Creation
-The following steps will walk you through creating a role with enough permissions to permit usage of the REST api.
+The following steps will walk you through creating a role with enough permissions to permit usage of the REST API.

 1. Log into the web interface of your Splunk instance and go to `Settings` and then `Access Controls`.
 2. From the `Access Control` screen, click the `Add New` action in the `Roles` row.